Conflux-Chain/conflux-documentation/docs/learn/conflux-basics/transactions/transaction-stage.md

 -->
 ## Detailed Explanation of the Transaction Stages

-### Preparing transactions & sending the account‘s private key and address
+### Preparing the account‘s private key and address

 All transactions sent need to be signed with a private key in order to be accepted and successfully executed by the blockchain.
 Therefore, before sending a transaction, you need to prepare the private key of the sender, which can be used to derive the address of the account.